 James Bennett, the industry pioneer, had mixed fortunes.
 After he started his pottery in 1839, he worked on different body shapes and materials and his three brothers in England, then joined him in the firm of Bennett and Brothers.
 The pottery moved to Birmingham, near Pittsburgh in 1844 and his factory was taken over by Thomas Croxall running until 1898.

 Other eminent East Liverpool names from around 1900, were the Novelty Pottery, (later McNicol), the Broadway Pottery and Goodwin Brothers.
 The Harker Pottery was making Yellow wares and Rockingham until 1879 and then white graniteware going into the 1900’s.

 Initially, American potteries did not mark their wares or used interpretations of British Royal Arms to help sell their goods.
 It was not until about 1870 that quality improved and people felt more confident enough about buying American goods.
 There was then a transition from the use of a British Coat of Arms to the American Eagle, and the origin of goods became more readily identifiable.

 Here are both an early and later different mark from one factory, John Moses and Co, of the Glasgow Pottery,

 One of the bigger Pottery makers, Homer Laughlin, went one better and used a motif of an American Eagle attacking a British Lion!

-Ohio River antique pottery must be regarded as an area of specialist interest and gains most attention today when traded online.
-Most enquiries for good examples come from the United States but there is UK appeal, as many enthusiasts appreciate a point of reference for the English pottery industry’s influence abroad.
-This is a niche collectable focus.
+Ohio River antique pottery must be regarded as an area of specialist interest and gains the most attention today when traded online.
+Most inquiries for good examples come from the United States but there is UK appeal, as many enthusiasts appreciate a point of reference for the English pottery industry’s influence abroad.
+This is a niche collectible focus.